 Over time new textbooks began to be written.
 One such book, written by Binyamin Ahiya and Moshe Harpaz for sixth graders, according to the new curriculum, continued to be the most commonly used history textbook for several decades.
 While the previous textbooks dwelled on the origin, character, conduct, and books of Josephus, in this textbook, all these matters were compressed into several relatively short lines.
 However, the complex attitude to Josephus remained.
 On the one hand, he is described as a “wise and clever man,” on the other hand, they write that “his heart was not whole with the role placed on him and with the revolt in general.”
-The reason for this, according to the book, is, of course, the high esteem in which held Rome’s strength.
+The reason for this, according to the book, is, of course, the high esteem in which Josephus held Rome’s strength.
 The authors’ criticism is leveled primarily at his military tactics, as they argue that instead of fortifying his troops in Yodfat, Yosef should have used guerilla tactics.
 Later on, it is stated that Yosef succeeded in escaping Yodfat through trickery.
-His book The War of the Jews is mentioned as the primary source for learning about the period.
+The War of the Jews is mentioned as the primary source for learning about the period without any reservation.
 Israel’s founding, then, did not lead to a major change in the attitude to the historian who had recounted the fall of Jewish independence two millennia earlier.
 At most, the schoolchildren who would later become soldiers in the Israel Defense Forces were asked to note the tactical aspects and military lessons that could be learned from Josephus’s military efforts.

 Two years after the publication of the curriculum for elementary schools, an updated curriculum was written for high schools by Michael Ziv, one of the most prominent figures in the young education system.
 According to Ziv, the goal of history study was “To develop in the student social activism, out of a sense of responsibility to the future.
 We do not intend to raise historians, but rather, citizens, participants in the creation and formation of history.”
 Ziv distinguishes between the scientific aspects of the study of history and the goals of teaching.
-The students are not supposed to be small-scale historians, but rather, citizens loyal to their state.
+The students are not supposed to be junior historians, but rather, citizens loyal to their state.
 He also expressed this explicitly in the curriculum he wrote.
 The goal of history classes was “to plant in the heart of the youth the Jewish national recognition…to instill in the student’s heart the recognition of the State of Israel’s importance for ensuring the corporeal and continued historical existence of the people Israel.”